Actuarial Methodology Sample Clauses

 Actuarial Methodology.
 As described below, a model was developed from the DI in force data as of the Statement Date.
 The essential criterion for defining a model cell was the policy form.
 Minor plans were mapped into major plans with similar characteristics.
 Historical and prospective projections of statutory contribution to surplus were developed employing the respective assumptions as outlined below.
 Historical surplus contributions were accumulated with interest to the Statement Date and prospective surplus contributions were discounted to the same date as described in Section II.
 The sum of each model cell's historical and prospective values as of the Statement Date was divided by the model cell's premium as of the Statement Date to calculate that cell's AC factor.
 Each eligible policy's AC was then determined from its actual premium as of Actuarial Contribution Memorandum Page 44 November 16, 1999 521 the Statement Date and the AC factor for the appropriate model cell.
 No interpolation or extrapolation was necessary.

 Actuarial Methodology.
 As described below, a model was developed from the in force data as of the Statement Date.
 The important criteria for defining a model cell were plan, issue age and issue year.
-Plans were modeled as a 10 year certain & life, a joint and 100% survivor with 10 year period certain, a life only or a cash refund benefit.
+All plans were modeled as either 10 year certain & life, joint and 100% survivor with 10 year period certain, life only or cash refund benefit.
 Historical and prospective projections of statutory contribution to surplus were developed using a gains by source approach and employing the respective assumptions as outlined below.
 Historical surplus contributions were accumulated with interest to the Statement Date and prospective surplus contributions were discounted to the same date as described in Section II.
 The sum of each model cell's historical and prospective values as of the Statement Date was divided by the model cell's statutory reserve as of the Statement Date to calculate that cell's AC factor.
 Each eligible contract's AC was then determined from its actual statutory reserve as of the Statement Date and the AC factor for the appropriate model cell.
 Interpolation and extrapolation on issue age was employed where necessary.

 Actuarial Methodology.
 As described below, a model was developed from the in force data as of the Statement Date.
-The important criteria for defining a model cell were benefit and issue year.
+The important criteria for defining a model cell were benefit type and issue year.
 Plans with other benefits were modeled into one of the modeled plans based on similarity of benefit.
 Historical and prospective projections of statutory contribution to surplus were developed using a gains by source analysis and employing the respective assumptions as outlined below.
 Historical surplus contributions were accumulated with interest to the Statement Date and prospective surplus contributions were discounted to the same date as described in Section II.
 The sum of each model cell's historical and prospective values as of the Statement Date was divided by the model cell's statutory reserve as of the Statement Date to calculate that cell's AC factor.
 Each eligible contract's AC was then determined from its actual statutory reserve as of the Statement Date and the AC factor for the appropriate model cell.

 Actuarial Methodology.
 For each retained policy, historical contributions to surplus were calculated for each historical year.
 Prospective contributions to surplus were based on a gross premium reserve calculated using best estimate assumptions.
 Model cells were developed for representative plans, underwriting categories, issue years, genders, issue ages and loan rates.
 Minor plans were mapped into major plans with similar characteristics.
 Historical surplus contributions were accumulated with interest to the Statement Date and prospective surplus contributions were discounted to the same date as described in Section II to determine an AC factor for each cell.
 This AC value is calculated in Canadian dollars and converted to US dollars as of the valuation date by dividing the calculated AC value by the exchange rate as of the Statement Date.